swcarpentry/DEPRECATED-bc/intermediate/make/01-basics.md

 If we don't tell it what file to look in, it looks for a file called `Makefile` in the current directory and uses that if it exists.

+>### Exercise 1

+>You have recently got a lab mate excited about using Make files.
+However,they
+>send you the file `make_dissertation_figure.mk` and it is not working.
+Run the
+>make file to see the error and correct it so that `dissertation_figure.svg` is
+>produced.

 Make's output shows us that it has run the command we wanted it to.
 It did this because at least one prerequisite for `figure-1.svg` was newer than `figure-1.svg` itself.
 By default, Make uses the time a file was last modified as its age.